ATL-WDI-Curriculum/es6-1/README.md

 <br />

-### Default parameters
+### Default Parameters

-With ES2015, we now have the option to set default values for any of our functions' parameters.
+[Default Parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters): With ES2015, we now have the option to set default values for any of our functions' parameters.

+In ES5, we had to use the 'or' expression in order to create a default.
+However, in ES6, you can set a default within your function's parens.

 ```js
 // ES5